There are several fields in which an electrician might work provided they have the appropriate certification:

 Step 6 − Attend Intermediate Level Trade School for 10 weeks (300 hours credit)

-Step 7 − Work for approximately 3000 hours- 70% for balance of 4th term and 80% for balance of fifth term hours.
-Need to have hours at 8700 hours before attending Advanced Trade School.
+Step 7 − Work for approximately 3000 hours- 70% for the balance of 4th term and 80% for the balance of fifth term hours.
+You will need to have 8700 hours before attending Advanced Trade School.

 Step 8 − Complete Construction Ill- prior to Advanced Trade School

-Step 11 − Write Certificate of Qualifications Exam, must obtain 70% for Inter-Provincial Seal.
+Step 11 − Write Certificate of Qualifications Exam, you must obtain 70% for Inter-Provincial Seal.

 There is no defined amount of time that this process may take.

-Please contact the International Brotherhood of Electrical Workers (IBEW 586) or the Ministry of Training Colleges and Universities (MTCU) Apprenticeship Branch.
+Please contact the Ministry of Training Colleges and Universities (MTCU) Apprenticeship Branch or the IBEW Local 586.

 You can obtain your transcript from the school board in your country of origin or contact your local embassy for help.
-Your marks must also be translated and assessed.
+Your grades must also be translated and assessed in either English or French.

 International Credential Assessment Service of Canada (ICAS): 1-800-321-6021

-Ask for Comprehensive Report and state it is for the JAC application process.
+Ask for a Comprehensive Report and state it is for the LAC application process.

 OCOT Apprenticeship Training Standard